All Episodes

 And I assume high-end hotels and restaurants and those catering in particular to business travel would accept those cards, but they wouldn't be the it and when we say credit cards now, just about everyone takes them.

-I mean, there's a couple of convenience stores that are like, you know, cash or interact only.
+There's a couple of convenience stores that are like, you know, cash or interact only, but most people will take these cards.

 Yeah, yeah.

-No, uh it wasn't until nineteen well, so so American Express introduced something in nineteen fifty-eight, which was mostly for travel.
+No, it wasn't until 19, well, so American Express introduced something in 1958, which was mostly for travel.

-Um and the general purpose cards, which actually got sent out to the average guy, you know, like middle class, maybe, um maybe upper middle class, doesn't I don't have that detail here.
+And the general purpose cards, which actually got sent out to the average guy, you know, like middle class, maybe, maybe upper middle class doesn't, I don't have that detail here.

-They sent out sixty thousand unsolicited cards to local residents in California.
+They sent out 60,000 unsolicited cards to local residents in California.

 So it was beyond the elite.